 Evidence of formal authorisation that the draft policies and procedures are in place and promulgated throughout the Shire of Jerramungup is provided by the CEO signature on the signed documentation.
 Please refer to Appendix 5 and Appendix 6.

 2.4 Evaluation of Policies and Procedures

-The recordkeeping policies and procedures for the Shire of Jerramungup cover all categories identified in Principle 2 of SRC Standard 2 and are assessed as operating efficiently and effectively across the Shire of Jerramungup.
+The recordkeeping policies and procedures for the Shire of Jerramungup cover almost all categories identified in Principle 2 of SRC Standard 2 and are reviewed regularly.